Skip To Content

 6. Open the web map in the IPS Setup app.

-7. Perform surveys in ArcGIS Pro to generate a positioning file.
+7. Perform surveys to generate indoor positioning data.

 9. Enable the indoor positioning system in mobile apps.